 How To Build A Global Fashion Business

-Click here to see head-to-head responses to these questions from Dehtiar, plus Havaianas president Carla Schmitzberger, and Ed Et Al Shoemakers founder Edwin Neo, Nos.
-97 and 98 on our Most Creative People list.
+Click here to see head-to-head responses to these questions from Schmitzberger, plus Oliberte Footwear founder Tal Dehtiar, and Ed Et Al Shoemakers founder Edwin Neo, Nos.
+96 and 98 on our Most Creative People list.

 Illustration by Alison Cowles

 A version of this article appears in the June 2012 issue of Fast Company.